 What is Max Utilities?

-Max Utilities is the name of a program, categorized as a PUA (Potentially Unwanted Application).
-It is endorsed as a piece of software, capable of cleaning operating systems and optimizing their performance.
-Amongst its advertised abilities are: removal of Windows registry errors and temporary files, Windows history cleaning, privacy file protection and so on.
-However, due to its dubious proliferation methods (i.e. most users install it unintentionally), it is considered to be a PUA.
+Max Utilities is categorized as a Potentially Unwanted Application (PUA), and yet endorsed as software capable of cleaning operating systems and optimizing performance.
+Amongst its advertised capabilities are removal of Windows Registry errors and temporary files, Windows history cleaning, file privacy protection and so on.

 |Name||MaxUtilities potentially unwanted application|

 |Threat Type||PUP (potentially unwanted program), PUA (potentially unwanted application).|